chriswyatt1/Protein_blast_and_taxonomy/README.md

 Nextflow pipeline to run diamond blast and retrieve family level names for each protein.

+# Pre-requisites

+You must be on a unix machine or cluster, with Nextflow installed (https://www.nextflow.io/docs/latest/getstarted.html).
+Then you must have Docker installed on your machine (with a login), if using the Docker config, or singularity installed if on a SunGrid Engine cluster.

 # Setting up

 First, if you have proteins (one per gene) alredy, you can run with the -protein flag.
 If you have nucleotide fasta IDs, you need to use the -nucleotide flag , which will find the unique proteins (longest per gene).